0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-rs.md

 ### Components

-- Unified bridge: A shared bridge contract for all AggLayer-connected chains, allowing for the transfer of native assets.
+- Unified bridge: A shared bridge contract for all AggLayer-connected chains, allowing for the transfer of fungible tokens.
-- Pessimistic proof: A novel ZKP that provides safety for the assets on the unified bridge by ensuring no chain can withdraw more tokens of any type than have been deposited into it.
-The pessimistic proof is validated the verifier contract on the L1.
+- Pessimistic proof: A novel ZKP that provides safety for the tokens deposited to the unified bridge by ensuring no chain can withdraw more tokens of any type than have been deposited into it.
+Pessimistic proofs are validated by the verifier contract on the L1.

 ### Data flow